-- 14. Following the recommendation of the Audit Committee of the Board, to re-appoint PricewaterhouseCoopers LLP as Auditors of the Company to hold office until the conclusion of the next general meeting of the Company at which the accounts are laid before the Company. - 15.
-To authorize the Audit Committee of the Board to determine the remuneration of the Auditors.
+- 13. To re-appoint PricewaterhouseCoopers LLP as Auditor of the Company to hold office until the conclusion of the next general meeting of the Company at which the accounts are laid before the Company. - 14.
+To authorize the Audit Committee of the Board to determine the remuneration of the Auditor.